-From 26/03/2020: Anastasios Athanasiades (Chairman, Non-Executive, Independent Director), George Papaioannou (Non-Executive, Independent Director), Nicos Michaelas (Non-Executive, Non-Independent Director) (up to 13/10/2020) and Andreas Constantinides (Non-Executive, Independent Director).
+Anastasios Athanasiades (Chairman, Non-Executive, Independent Director), George Papaioannou (Non-Executive, Independent Director) and Andreas Constantinides (Non-Executive, Independent Director).

 5. Risk Management Committee (§ C.3.8. and § C.3.9 of the Code - The risk management systems are supervised by a separate Risk Management Committee which comprises Non-Executive Directors.
 The Risk Management Committee must meet at least once every quarter and its Chairman must report to the Board of Directors - All companies whose securities are listed in the Main Market are required to set up a Risk Management Committee [...].)